 The City of Brotherly Love has the Liberty Bell and Independence Hall, so it’s an excellent educational spring break destination.
 Teens love Philly’s murals and the famous LOVE sculpture; they make great Instagram backdrops.

-You can hit a number of college campuses for tours, then head to a Phillies game or famous cheesesteak corner to try the city’s most popular sammie.
+You can hit several college campuses for tours, then head to a Phillies game or famous cheesesteak corner to try the city’s most popular sammie.
 End your visit with a run up and down the Rocky steps.
 It’s a classic (and free) thing to do in Philadelphia.

 Recommended and teen-approved hotel: the stylish Logan Philadelphia.